 It is advisable to see a therapist who has experience of Parkinson’s so do ask about their experience of the condition as well as their qualifications.

-Following this consultation, the aromatherapist will prepare your treatment - including selecting and blending the appropriate essential oils for your treatment plan.
+Following this consultation, the Aromatherapist will prepare a treatment plan – including appropriate essential oils and the best method(s) of administration.
 The duration of treatment can vary from 45 to 90 minutes depending on the specific treatment to be given.
 You may find it useful to wear comfortable clothing with layers that you can remove during massage.

 - Preen C. (2005) Today’s Therapist; (35): 2-4, substantiated by Aromatherapy Science, Pharmaceutical Press 2006, Chapter 7, p.78